mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
->Son of Ragh (flagship): co 8/cm 5(x2)/m 1/ca 3; sustain damage; anit-fighter barrage 6(x4)
+>Son of Ragh (flagship): cost 8, combat 5(x2), movemtn 1, capacity 3;
+>>sustain damage; anti-fighter barrage 6(x4)
 >
->Floating Factories I (space dock): m 1/ca 4; production 5; this unit is placed in a space area, instead of a planet.
+>Floating Factories I (space dock): movement 1, capacity 4; production 5;
+>>this unit is placed in a space area, instead of a planet.
 This unite can move and retread as if it where a ship.
 If this unit is blockaded, it is destroyed.
 >
 >Race tech
 >
 >Chaos Mapping (blue; req.
 B): Other players cannot activate asteroid fields that contain 1 or more of your ships.
 At the start of your turn during the action phase, you may produce 1 unit in a system that contains at lest 1 of your units that has production.
 >
 >Floating Factories II (upgrade; req.
-YY): m 2/ca 5; production 7; this unit is placed in a space area, instead of a planet.
+YY): movement 2, capacity 5; production 7;
+>>this unit is placed in a space area, instead of a planet.
 This unite can move and retread as if it where a ship.
 If this unit is blockaded, it is destroyed.

 ![The Naalu Collective]({{ site.baseurl }}/images/races/Naalu.jpg "The Naalu Collective")